vikramsvdd/IISc_Project_Smartphone-Flashlight_VLC_Transmitter/README.md

 </p>

-Also wanted to give a credit to the developer of the base of the flashlight app (https://github.com/SimpleMobileTools/Simple-Flashlight) that I initialy used and then modified it according to my use-case as well as IISc Bengaluru and Prof Chockalingam for their support.
+Also wanted to give  credits to the developer of the base of the flashlight app (https://github.com/SimpleMobileTools/Simple-Flashlight) that I initialy used and then modified it according to my use-case as well as IISc Bengaluru and Prof Chockalingam for their support.